Below Deck Down Under: Broadcast

 Season 1 of Below Deck Down Under aired on Peacock in the United States and Hayu in the UK and Australia every Thursday.
 It began airing on March 17, 2022 on Peacock and Hayu.

-Currently, Below Deck Down Under airs on Bravo, with episodes being released on Peacock the next day.
+Currently, Below Deck Down Under airs on Bravo, with episodes being released on Peacock and Hayu the next day.

 Production and Economic Impact in Australia

 Filming of Below Deck Down Under in Australia was facilitated by The Superyacht People, an Australian superyacht logistics company.
 The company initiated collaboration with the show's producers in 2017, conducting extensive location scouting and logistical planning.
 Season 1 was filmed in the Whitsundays and Season 2 in Cairns, with The Superyacht People coordinating charter yachts, support vessels, crew logistics, catering, and water taxi transfers.

 The production reportedly injected tens of millions of dollars into the regional economy during a critical period following the COVID-19 pandemic.
 It also created employment opportunities for approximately 70 production crew members and supported numerous local businesses in the tourism and hospitality sectors.
 The visibility from the show helped promote Australia's superyacht industry and scenic coastal regions to a global audience.

 Strict COVID-19 safety measures were also implemented throughout the filming process to protect cast, crew, and local communities.